supasebie/ModularMonolithInPrompts/README.md

 # The Back End
 InPrompts implements the latest design paradigms and architectural best practices promoted by Microsoft.
 The Modular Monolith takes advantage of tenants that fall under "Pros" for both Microservices and Monoliths.
 At the same time we do our best to leave the middle of the fray with as few "Cons" as possible.
-All the infrastructure, resources, and added abstraction can be so cumbersome that we sometimes avoid refactoring to Micrroservice, cloud ready applications.
+All the infrastructure, resources, and added abstraction can be so cumbersome that we end in a position where Microservice and horizontal scaling is not an option.
+Let's start off our projects on the right foot!

-I've become a huge fan of the Modular Monolith, it struck me profoundly due to it's capacity to solve the design paralysis that can come with starting a new project, the right way.
-A main factor that prevents individual developers and teams from achieving the holy grail of Microservice architecture is the startup.
-How often do we consider refactoring, but the demands of the backlog keep the application moving in the same direction, seemingly out of control?
+I've become a huge fan of the Modular Monolith, it struck me profoundly due to it's capacity to solve the design paralysis that can come with starting a new project.
+A primary factor which prevents individual developers and teams alike, from achieving the holy grail of Microservice architecture is the startup.
+How often do we consider or suggest refactoring as developers, but the demands of the backlog keep the application moving in the same direction, seemingly out of control?

-The Modular Monolith positions developers so that we are well situated to refactor portions of the app into Microservice architecture because we start building with no tight coupling.
-We could, for example; Refactor our User entity and Identity module into its own Microservice to take on a large user ingress with horizontal deployment scaling on Azure.
+The Modular Monolith positions developers so that we are well situated to refactor portions of the app into Microservice architecture.
+Essentially we start building our application as microservice modules, with no tight coupling, under one solution.
+We could, for example; Refactor our User entity / Identity module into its own Microservice to take on a large user ingress with a horizontal deployment scaling strategy on Azure.
 All, without having to overhaul or navigate too far from the the existing style and architecture of our application.

-A developer at any skill level is most capable of contributing deliverables, when we have adapted to the application.
+The agnostic design lends itself as a boon to any development team.
+A developer regardless of their skill level is most capable of contributing deliverables, when they understand the design of the application.

 Microsoft is now encouraging developers steer clear of Microservice architecture at the start of a project.
 This is due to the costs and failure rates that happen during the start of a project.
-Microsoft and their MVP's now advocate the Modular Monolith as the starting architecture for .Net applications.
-The Modular Monolith by design fits well into the cloud ready era and frameworks like .Net Aspire.
-Cohesively this encourages developers to start building enterprise ready cloud native applications as the baseline for projects of any size.
+Microsoft and MS MVP's now advocate the Modular Monolith as the starting architecture for .Net applications.
+The Modular Monolith fits well into a cloud ready era.
+The direction Microsoft is heading for production level applications is apparent new frameworks like .Net Aspire.
+We are encouraged to start building enterprise ready, scaling, cloud native applications as the baseline for projects of any size.

 I'd like thank Ardalis for advocating best practices as one of Microsofts top MVP.
 This project uses two of his Nuget packages.
 Unfortunatly he has paywalled material on Modular Monoliths...
 In the meantime, while we wait for official Microsoft documentation, I hope this project you a solid example